nbuzzano/nlp-text-classification/README.md

 2. `mlflow ui --host 0.0.0.0` to run mlflow ui process.
 3. Just type `http://0.0.0.0:5000` on your browser to access mlflow ui, that's it!

+Also, if you want to inspect the ml reports manually, you can find them in the `source/ml-reports/` folder.

 ### Next releases: